 The Replacement The Replacement The Replacement

-Braden Bishop starred in the outfield at UW, but it’s a Mariner moment for which he’ll never be forgotten.
+Braden Bishop starred in the outfield at the UW, but it’s a Mariner moment for which he’ll never be forgotten.

 By Mike Seely | Photos by Ben VanHouten/Seattle Mariners | April 24, 2024